b2a3e8/jekyll-theme-console/README.md

 First, follow the steps in [this Quickstart Guide](https://jekyllrb.com/docs/) if you're starting with Jekyll from scratch.
 Skip this if you already have an existing jekyll project.

+You can also use the [demo site source code](https://b2a3e8.github.io/jekyll-theme-console-demo-dark/) as template for an easy start.

 ### Remote theme method for GitHub Pages

 Use this method for sites hosted with GitHub Pages only.
 To install: